Our approach to accounting and financial management is focused on ensuring the necessary steps to detect and prevent fraud are followed every day.

 Your assigned community manager is likely going to be the one who is authorized to spend money to support your community.
 She will have the power to engage a contractor and approve the invoice.

 This can potentially turn disastrous to your association if the community management can also enter the invoice into the accounting system, print the check and then sign.
 This approach puts too much power into one person's hands without anyone in a position to verify the money should have been spent.

 Ensure your community management company has solid segregation of duties between operating and accounting management and they have a system to explain how that system works to safeguard your money.

-There are times when a traditional financial statement audit won't provide the information the board needs.
-When you have identified a significant breakdown in the process of protecting your association's money, you need to know the extent and the amount of loss as quickly as possible.
+If you are concerned that fraud is not being detected or prevented, we can help.
+When you have concerns a significant breakdown in the process of protecting your association's money has occurred., you need to know the extent and the amount of loss as quickly as possible.
 In these moments, your C.O.R.E. team works with the board, the manager and other stakeholders to verify the integrity of the process and recommend changes to enhance the security of Association assets.